microsoft/WhatTheHack/xxx-IntroToAzureRedHatOpenshift/Coach/Solution-08.md

 [< Previous Solution](./Solution-07.md) - **[Home](./README.md)** - [Next Solution >](./Solution-09.md)

 ## Notes & Guidance
-In this challenge, we will be connecting to Azure Service Operator and using that to create a vault in order to store our MongoDB passwords.
+In this challenge, we will be connecting to Azure Service Operator.

 ## Create a namespace called `operators`
-- I do not know how to do this
+- Use the command `az feature register --namespace Microsoft.RedHatOpenShift --name operators`

 ## Connect to Azure Service Operator
 - Find account information using the command `az account show` in the Azure CLI